scotwash/homework-3/README.md

 Then you could use the innerHTML command to put text in like you do normally with JavaScript.

+And finally you are able to create new tags in Javascript and add them into HTML by declaring the variable and then typing, "= document.createElement("element");

 # Live Link
  https://scotwash.github.io/homework-3